-Designated in 2017 as an event of provincial significance.
+Designated in 2017 as an Outstanding Historic Event.

 In 1608 John Guy visited Newfoundland, returned to England, and began promoting settlement of the island.
 In 1610 Guy and 47 London and Bristol merchants formed the Newfoundland Company, were given a Royal charter for the entire island, and made plans to establish colonies here.